4. Motion in 2D and 3D#

 We have neglected air resistance, where the maximum angle is somewhat smaller if it is considered (see Figure 4.9).
 Notice that (in the case of air resistance), there can be two angles with the same range but different maximum heights.

-Interactive Simulation: Hydrogen Atom Models
+Interactive Simulation: Projectile Motion Models

 Use this PHET simulation to explore projectile motion in terms of the launch angle and initial velocity.
 Adjust parameters and observe how predicted projectile range and height differs between models.